Zain-Naqvi-tech/ARM-baremetal-CAN-IDS/README.md

 ## At a Glance

-A bare-metal automotive CAN intrusion detection system on a single ARM Cortex-M4 (MSP432E401Y).
-Dual on-chip CAN controllers wired through real transceivers into a two-node bus, written from raw registers with no vendor HAL.
 Five anomaly detectors, an on-demand fault-injection framework driven over UART, and a live Python dashboard.

 | Detection | What it catches | Method | Verified on hardware |
 |-----------|-----------------|--------|----------------------|